News Questions & Answers

 Why mothers?
 Are the majority of loan recipients female?

-At present, 95% of loan recipients are women.
+At present, 95% of loan clients are women.
 In the countries where we work, mothers have fewer options for employment and are therefore more likely to be involved in running their own small businesses.
 Men are often employed in contract work as labourers or overseas workers, leaving mothers to support their children or supplement their husband’s income using any skills they possess.

 Small loans empower mothers to build successful small businesses, helping families earn regular incomes to give their children a brighter future.